 There are some benefits to filing using Form 1065, including, but not limited to, its ability to:

 It takes a long time, and it may be complicated to file taxes with partners using Form 1065, but we’re here to help.
-Take our TAX QUIZ to find out how we can best solve your tax needs.
+Book a free discovery call to find out how we can best solve your tax needs.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.